Wall Street shakes off a midday slump and ends higher

 Investors will get more updates this week on just how much inflation is hurting consumers and businesses.
 The Conference Board will release its consumer confidence index for March on Tuesday.
 The Commerce Department will release its February report for personal income and spending on Thursday and the Labor Department will release its employment report for March on Friday.

 Company-specific news helped lift several stocks on an otherwise quiet day as the latest quarter nears its close and Wall Street prepares for the next round of corporate earnings.
-Tesla climbed 8% for the biggest gain in the S&P 500 after saying it is considering another stock split.
-Plantronics jumped 50.9% after HP said it will buy the headset maker.
+Tesla's big stock price jump came after the electric car maker said it is considering another stock split.
+Plantronics jumped 52.6% after HP said it will buy the headset maker.

 Credit: Nicole Pereira